oleh-kravchuk-ua/url-shortener/README.md

     Access the application at `http://localhost:3000`

-4. [PROD env] Build and run the application using Docker:
+4. Or [PROD env] Build and run the application using Docker:

     ```sh
     npm run docker:up:prod